rfwlab/rfw/docs/articles/guide/api-integration.md

 }()
 ```

+This updates the `apiData` store with either the title or an error string.

 ## When Not to Use

-Skip network requests for static data bundled with the application or when offline support is required.
+Skip network calls when:

+* The data is static and bundled in your app.
+* You need offline-first behavior.

 ```go
 data := loadFromLocalFile()
 store.Set("apiData", data)
 ```

-## Interactive Demo
+## Interactive Example

-@include:ExampleFrame:{code:"/examples/components/api_integration_component.go", uri:"/examples/api"}
+@include\:ExampleFrame:{code:"/examples/components/api\_integration\_component.go", uri:"/examples/api"}